divio/divio-cloud-docs/background/configuration-environment-variables.rst

     -------------------  -------
     SECURE_SSL_REDIRECT  True

-See the :ref:`divio project env-vars <divio-project-env-vars>` reference for more.
+See the :ref:`divio CLI command reference <divio-cli-command-ref>` reference for more.